-Sudanese military plane crashes in west Darfour, 16 killed
+Sudanese military plane crashes in West Darfur, 16 killed

-CAIRO (AP) — A Sudanese military plane crashed in the western Darfour region on Thursday evening, killing all 16 people on board, including two women and two children, the military said.
+CAIRO (AP) — A Sudanese military plane crashed in the western Darfur region, killing all 16 people on board including two women and two children, the military said.
 A Sudanese employee of the World Food Program and his family were among the casualties.

-Several officers were also among those killed when the plane went down in the restless region of West Darfour, which has recently witnessed deadly ethnic clashes.
+Several officers were also among those killed when the plane went down Thursday evening in the restive region of West Darfur, which has recently witnessed deadly ethnic clashes.

 Abeer Atefa, the WFP spokeswoman for the Mideast and North Africa, told The Associated Press on Friday that one of the organization’s Sudanese employees who was on board with his wife and two children, was killed in the crash.
 The WFP could not release the staff member’s name or or provide details, pending notification of next-of-kin.